 When it comes to integrations with other software products, there is just no comparison between Quicken and QuickBooks.
-Quicken only integrates three other products while QuickBooks integrates with over 400.
+Quicken only integrates three other products, while QuickBooks integrates with over 600 programs.

 QuickBooks Online Integrations

-In addition to integrating with more than 400 apps, QuickBooks includes built-in integrations like Intuit Online Payroll to manage & pay employees, Intuit Merchant Services to accept online credit card payments and Bill.com so that you can make online bill payments.
-On top of these, you can add apps to manage your e-commerce business (Shopify and Square).
+In addition to integrating with more than 600 apps, QuickBooks includes built-in integrations like Intuit Online Payroll to manage and pay employees, Intuit Merchant Services to accept online credit card payments, and Bill.com so that you can make online bill payments.
+On top of these, you can add apps to manage your ecommerce business (Shopify and Square).

-Check out the Intuit Apps Center to see all of the apps available.
+Check out the Intuit Apps Center to see the full list of apps available.

 Mobile App: Quicken vs. QuickBooks